 2 pounds were gobbled up with no mercy whatsoever on the way home by my three little termites.
 Another 2 pounds turned into a strawberry shortcake (can’t go wrong there), and the last 2 pounds participated in the sugar-free jam experiment.

-Another side note… I have since then planted a 100ft plus of strawberries with the hopes of making many delicious strawberry desserts every spring (read: Planting Strawberries and Caring For Your Plants).
+Another side note… I have since then planted a 100ft plus of strawberries with the hopes of making many delicious strawberry desserts every spring.
 But the termites I was talking about above (now there are four of them!) won’t let one, One, ONE strawberry in the house!

-So I still get most of my strawberries for jams and desserts at the grocery store.
+So I still get most of my strawberries for jams and desserts at the grocery store or from a local farm.
 I have to go shopping without the kids, smuggle the strawberries into the house in the dark and hide them in the fridge behind a pile of other things until I can get to them.

 It’s quite the operation, I tell you.
 But it’s worth it.